Jan Czekanowski

 Jan Czekanowski (October 8, 1882, Głuchów – July 20, 1965, Szczecin) was a Polish anthropologist, statistician, ethnographer, traveller, and linguist.
-His scientific contributions include introducing his system of racial classification and founding the field of computational linguistics.
+He was one of the first persons to use quantitative methods in linguistics.

-Czekanowski is known for having played an important role in saving the Polish-Lithuanian branch of the Karaite people from Holocaust extermination.
+Czekanowski played an important role in saving the Polish-Lithuanian branch of the Karaite people from Holocaust extermination.
 In 1942, he managed to convince German "race scientists" that the Karaites were of Turkic origin although professing Judaism and using Hebrew as a liturgical language.
 This helped the Karaites escape the tragic destiny of other European Jews and the Romas.

 Life

 Czekanowski attended school in Warsaw but was transferred to Latvia, where he finished his education in 1901.
 He then entered a university in Zurich in 1902; there, he studied anthropology, mathematics, anatomy, and ethnography as a pupil of Swiss anthropologist Rudolf Martin, author of the popular anthropology textbook Lehrbuch der Anthropologie.
 In 1907 Czekanowski defended his doctoral dissertation.
 For his dissertation research he traveled to the Royal Museum in Berlin and to Middle Africa from 1906 to 1907.
 While in Africa, he led a team into the Congo to collect ethnographic materials.
 While working on studying the societies of Africa, he developed various statistical methods and contributed to the field of taxonomy.

 The research he made in Africa has since been published in five volumes and sent in 1910, to Saint Petersburg ethnography.
+This colonial research was the milestone of phrenology and eugenics.
+He stole 800 skulls from Rwanda and took them to Europe for examination and classification.
+This research led to artificial racial division of Rwanda people into Tutsi, Hutu and Twa.
+This division was later used by the Belgian colonial rule to divide people into ruling class and working class.
+This colonially constructed order and growing tension was the reason for the Rwandan genocide in 1994.

 He then became a professor at the University of Lviv and University of Poznań.
 While working he introduced an innovative approach to mathematical statistics.
 He worked in these universities from 1913 to 1945 and in the period 1923-1924 he was a president of Polish Copernicus Society of Naturalists.
-In addition, he worked at the University of Poznań from 1937-1946, where he researched the dynamics of evolution in human populations.
+In addition, he worked at the University of Poznań from 1937 to 1946, where he researched the dynamics of evolution in human populations.
 He played numerous scientific roles at the University of Poznań, including vice-chairman of the Polish Social Statistic Company.